Tropical Storm Karen is moving toward the Carolinas. And it could become a hurricane

 Either way, Karen is forecast to be near hurricane strength late in the week, with “maximum sustained winds near 70 mph,” according to the Miami Herald.
 Winds would need to be 74 mph for it to officially be a hurricane, according to the National Weather Service.

-As of 5 a.m.
-Monday, Karen was about 180 miles off St. Vincent in the eastern Caribbean Sea, and forecasters were describing it as “disorganized” — the same term they applied to slow-moving Hurricane Dorian in its early stages.
+As of 11 a.m.
+Monday, Karen was about 210 miles south of San Juan, Puerto Rico, in the eastern Caribbean Sea, and forecasters were describing it as “disorganized” — the same term they applied to slow-moving Hurricane Dorian in its early stages.

 Karen’s eye is expected to begin turning west toward the Carolinas around 2 a.m.
 Friday, when the unpredictability sets in, experts say.

-Karen’s winds were about 40 mph Monday morning with isolated areas of up to 8 inches of rain, officials said.
+Karen’s winds were about 40 mph Monday morning, officials said.
 “Tropical Storm force-winds extended outward up to 105 mph,” according to the National Hurricane Center.

 It’s believed Karen will go through a weakening period in the next day, but will eventually find conditions that will “allow for more significant intensification to occur,” the center said.